TheJordanWine/Interop-Cellular-IoT/docs/client_c.md

     -- MY_METER
 ```

-The client will also create a `DESCRIPTOR` and `DATA`.
-These are containers for describing the device as well as sending data to.
+The C client will also create a `DESCRIPTOR` and `DATA`.
+These are containers for describing the DATA as well as sending data to.

 ```
 http://localhost:8080/in-cse